The Crazy Story Behind Cap Moderne

 She moved to Paris in 1902 and distinguished herself as a pioneer in the use of the lacquer so paramount to the Art Deco movement.
 In the 1920’s she incorporated chrome, steel, and glass in her designs concurrently with her peers Marcel Breuer and Mies van der Rohe.
 But it is Le Corbusier, her contemporary and onetime friend, with whom Gray’s history on the Cote d’Azur is most intertwined.

 Soon, he added a hyper-efficient guesthouse next door to the property.
 At E-1027, the drama turned to tragedy.
 Nazi soldiers looted the house and used it for target practice during World War II; in 1996, its morphine-addicted owner was murdered there.
-The house was abandoned and left for dead, battered from disrepair, appropriated by squatters, junkies and drifters.
+The house was abandoned and left for dead, battered from disrepair, appropriated and damaged by squatters, junkies, and drifters.

 Finally, in 2000, a group of concerned conservationists and the local landmarks commission stepped in to rescue one of the country’s most distinct architectural treasures from the wrecking ball.